 Step 2: Review driving-related hazards

 Tell drivers about the hazards they may come across while driving for work.
 Ask if they understand the risks and how to manage them.
 Get them to ride with an experienced driver before they make a trip on their own.
-Use our RiskCheck tool in the Hazard ID and Risk Assessment Tool Kit.
+Use our RiskCheck tool in the Hazard Identification and Risk Assessment Tool Kit.

 Step 3: Review policies and procedures

 Review your safe driving policies and procedures.
 Give new and young workers a copy and make more copies available.
 Explain employee safety rights and responsibilities, including the right to refuse unsafe work.

 Step 4: Conduct a vehicle walk-through